 Una Marson - Journalist, Writer, Producer

-Born in Jamaica in 1905, Una Marson went on to become a poet, journalist, playwright, activist, and went on to break moulds by becoming the first Black woman employed by the BBC as the first Black producer.
-She championed women's voices and put a spotlight on the richness of Caribbean culture.
+Born in Jamaica in 1905, Una Marson went on to become a poet, journalist, playwright, activist, and became the first Black woman employed by the BBC as a producer.
+She championed women's voices, and put a spotlight on the richness of Caribbean culture.

-Una’s play ‘At What A Price’ about a young woman who moves from the Jamaican countryside to the city and is pursued by her white boss performed to critical acclaim in Jamaica in 1932.
-Una brought the play to the UK in 1933, it is thought to be the first known play written by a Black person to be perform in the West End of London.
+Una had written a play called ‘At What A Price’, about a young woman who moves from the Jamaican countryside to the city and is pursued by her white boss.
+The play was performed to critical acclaim in Jamaica in 1932.
+She brought the production to the UK in 1933 - it is thought to be the first known play written by a Black person that was performed in the West End of London.

-As mentioned, Una was the first Black presenter and radio producer employed by the BBC.
-She worked as Programme Assistant with the BBC Empire Service in 1941 on ‘Calling the West Indies’, a radio show that connected Caribbean soldiers serving in the British forces with their families back home.
-Service men read letters to their families.
-Una went on to produce her own successful radio show ‘Caribbean Voices’.
+In 1941, Una worked for the BBC as Programme Assistant with the BBC Empire Service on the radio show ‘Calling the West Indies’.
+The show connected Caribbean soldiers serving in the British forces with their families back home - the Service men read letters to their families.
+Una went on to produce her own successful radio show called ‘Caribbean Voices’.
 The programme showcased Caribbean authors including Kamamu Braithwaite and Derek Walcott giving them a launchpad to showcase their work and allowing the

 world a peak into Caribbean literature and culture.
 Although Caribbean Voices was a success life at the BBC wasn’t all peaches and cream.
 Una returned to Jamaica in 1946 and continued her community work there.